textxchange/textxchange.github.io/index.md

 ### Landing Page

+When you retrieve the app at http://localhost:3000, this is what should be displayed:

 ![](images/landing_page.jpg)

+The landing page will provide brief descriptions of what a user can do on textXchange, such as search for books, pay for books, and display an exchange map

 ### Sign Up Page

+Clicking on the Login link, then on the Sign Up, this page is displayed:

 ![](images/register_page.jpg)

 ### Sign In Page

+Clicking on the Login link, then on the Sign In, this page is displayed:

 ![](images/login.jpg)

 ### Add Book Page

+After loging in, the user may select the Add Book page that would allow the user to add a book.
+The form would include a variety of input fields, such text fields to specify names and description, and tags to specify the course or major this book qualifies for.

 ![](images/add.png)

 ### List Book Page

+Clicking on the List Books link brings up a page that lists all of the book associated with the logged in user:

 ![](images/list.jpg)